fabmas/certlc/README.md

 | **CA Server** | The name of the certificate authority server.|  |
 | **SMTP Server** | The name of the SMTP server for notification e-mail.|  |

-Additional parameters needed for the deployment can be left to their default values for the purpose of this LAB.
+Additional parameters needed for the deployment can be left to their default values.
 Those parameters are listed in the table below:

 | Parameter | Description | Default value |
 |-----------|-------------|---------------|